MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P01-Create-Your-Wizard/content.md

 ![shadowy wizard form](assets/shadow_wizard.png "Shadowy Wizard")

+## Check

-Take a moment to check your code so far:
+Take a moment to check your code so far.

 > [solution]
 >